LoopKit/loopdocs/docs/loop-3/onboarding.md

 ## New Looper

 !!! danger "New Loopers Should NOT Use Loop-dev Before it is Released"
-    Once Loop-dev is released, this Loop 3 pages will be moved to the Set Up App section of LoopDocs.
+    Once Loop-dev is released, these Loop 3 pages will be moved to the Set Up section of LoopDocs.

     To make life easier for those of us preparing the new documentation, the wording on many pages in the Loop 3 section is set in the future - after the release.

     This is **not** an invitation for brand-new loopers to build Loop-dev as their first looping adventure.

-    After the release, this section will be replaced with the words: If this is your first time using Loop - congratulations!

-It is a good idea to review this page, _and the rest of what is now the Loop 3 Section (and will become the Set Up App section once Loop-dev is released),_ before pressing any buttons on your phone with your new Loop 3 app.
+Please review this page, _and the rest of the Loop 3 Section (which will become the Set Up section once Loop-dev is released),_ before pressing any buttons on your phone with your new Loop 3 app.

-As soon as your app builds on your phone, you are guided through the set up process - this is called onboarding.
-As part of onboarding, there are information screens for each `Therapy Setting`.
-You are "forced" to acknowledge each screen while onboarding.
-If you later want to review those informational screens again - they are available on your phone through the [`Therapy Settings`](therapy-settings.md) screen.
+As soon as your app builds on your phone, you are guided through the onboarding (set up) process.
+You will see information screens for each Therapy Setting and **must** acknowledge each screen.
+You can review those informational screens later by clicking the [Therapy Settings](therapy-settings.md) screen.

-This link shows a [video of onboarding](https://drive.google.com/file/d/1NkS-YGREFn1UBmBbOjsD2Yy0ZUyEYM1l/view?usp=sharing) with the pre-release version under test in March 2022.
+Click on this [Video of Onboarding](https://drive.google.com/file/d/1NkS-YGREFn1UBmBbOjsD2Yy0ZUyEYM1l/view?usp=sharing) link to watch the onboarding process for a pre-release version tested in March 2022.

 ### Entering and Editing Values

-There are some mechanics associated with entering and editing values with Loop 3.
-Come back to this section if you have trouble later when you want to enter or modify a setting.
+This section explains how to enter and edit values with Loop 3.

-* If you want more information about a specific therapy setting, tap on the information icon on that screen or review the detailed [Therapy Settings](therapy-settings.md) page in LoopDocs
+* For more information on a specific therapy setting, tap on the information icon on the screen or review the detailed [Therapy Settings](therapy-settings.md) page in LoopDocs
 * Some screens only have one value for a given quantity
-    * In that case you see the value that you can tap on and edit
+    * In that case, you can tap on and edit that value
-    * If you tap on the value and the `Confirm Setting` or `Save` button is inactive (this can happen on the delivery limits screen), simply move the picker value to make the button active
+    * If you tap on the value and the `Confirm Setting` or `Save` button is inactive, move the picker value to make the button active,
 * Some screens allow different values for different times of day
-    * During onboarding as a new looper, you must tap the &plus; sign to get the midnight time slot (all scheduled entries must start at midnight)
+    * Scheduled entries must start at midnight and end at 11:30pm.
+During onboarding, new loopers must tap the &plus; sign to get the initial midnight time slot
-    * When you tap +, you can add an entry to any time-slot that does not already have an entry
+    * Tap + to add an entry to any time-slot without an entry
-        - Adjust the time and value(s) as desired (the last available time slot is 11:30 pm)
+        - Adjust the time and value(s) as desired
         - Tap Add to include this entry in your schedule
-    * If a time-slot has an entry, you can tap on it to edit it
+    * Tap on a time-slot with an entry to edit it
-        - You can change the time within the constraint of the time entries before and after the slot you are editing
+        - You can change the time within the range of half hour after the slot immediately before and half hour before the slot after the slot under edit
         - You can edit the value to any allowed value
-    * If you want to delete one or more entries, tap on Edit
+    * To delete one or more entries, tap on Edit
-        - Tap the red icon to the left of the time-slot you want to delete and select delete
+        - Then tap the red icon to the left of the time-slot you want to delete and select delete
         - Continue until done, then tap Done

 ### Glucose Units

-If you have never connected a glucose monitoring device to your phone's Apple Health app, the units selected on the phone might not be in the units you expect, i.e., mg/dL or mmol/L. The units Loop uses match what is in Apple Health.
+First time connecting a glucose monitoring device to your phone's Apple Health app?
+If so, the units on the phone might not be in the units you want, i.e., mg/dL or mmol/L. Loop uses the units in Apple Health.

-* If the units in Apple Health are mg/dL and you try to enter therapy settings suitable for mmol/L, or vice versa, the guardrails in Loop will prevent your entries
+* If the Apple Health units are mg/dL and you try to enter therapy settings suitable for mmol/L, or vice versa, the guardrails in Loop will prevent your entries
-* If this happens to you:
+* If this happens:
-    * Quit out of onboarding
+    * Quit onboarding
     * Follow the directions for [How to Change Glucose Units](#change-glucose-units)
     * Start the Loop app again and Onboarding will restart

 ## Onboarding Steps

-Each of the onboarding steps is presented in order on this page.
-It is a good idea to follow the docs while you are entering values into your app for the first time.
+Each onboarding step is presented in order on this page.
+Please follow this document while entering values into your app for the first time.

 !!! abstract "Settings Help"
-    If your settings are incorrect when starting Loop (basal rates, insulin sensitivity, carb ratio, etc), you may need time to identify which settings need to be adjusted.
-You may be tired of reading this, but please remain in Open Loop until you've verified your settings.
+    Please stay in Open Loop until you verify that your settings (basal rates, insulin sensitivity, carb ratio, etc) are correct.
+You may need time to identify which settings need to be adjusted.

     If you need help with your settings adjustment, head over to LoopTips for some [initial settings help](https://loopkit.github.io/looptips/settings/settings/).